MhmRhm/DotBashHistory/docs/_posts/2024-05-23-eat-git-part-4.md

 The `*` in `* channel-1 683cc74 [tv/msnbc] Add Joe, Mika and Willie` indicates
 the checked-out branch, and [tv/msnbc] indicates the upstream for this branch.

+When creating local branches from remote branches, Git automatically sets the remote branch as the tracking branch.
+If you don't pay attention to this, you may end up with many feature branches that all attempt to push to the same branch, usually *main*.
+This can cause confusion and potential conflicts in your workflow.

 Now let's go to our MSNBC repository and add another anchor:

 ```bash